-LESSON PHASE and STRATEGIES MATERIALS PF RESENTATION 1.
+LESSON PHASE and STRATEGIES MATERIALS Pi RESENTATION 1.
 The teacher shows the class pictures of people engaged in work.
 Using previously learned structure, the present progressive, and vocabulary, the teacher asks the class, "What is she/he/doing?" to elicit the answer, "He/She is OR (He's/She's) working."
-Pictures of people engaged in work (showing different occupations) 2.
-The teacher asks individual students, "Do you work?" and students answer yes or no. Board and markers/chalk If using actual, non-projected pictures of 3.
+Pictures of people engaged in work (showing different occupations) 2 The teacher acks individual students "De you work?" and students answer yes or no Board and markers/chalk 2.
+The teacher asks individual students, "Do you work?" and students answer yes or no. If using actual, non-projected pictures of 3.
 The teacher introduces the words job and occupation.
 The teacher explains that people who work have a job or occupation and puts these words on the board. the occupations, then tape to put pictures on the board and markers/chalk for writing the occupation names.
 4. The teacher shows pictures of people doing various occupations (8-12, depending upon the ability and background knowledge of the class).
-The teacher introduces the names of each occupation.
-5. The teacher shows the occupations again, emphasizing the term and the pronunciation.
+The teacher introduces the names of each occupation. · 5.
+The teacher shows the occupations again, emphasizing the term and the pronunciation.
 6. The teacher writes or presents the written form of the occupation name.
 7. The teacher briefly describes, along with any elicited class contribution, each occupation.